alpine-chamois/actor-critic/README.md

 This A2C DRL agent is based on the Asynchronous A2C (A3C) agent in [Deep Reinforcement Learning in Action](https://www.manning.com/books/deep-reinforcement-learning-in-action), but with tuned hyperparameters, and without asynchronous processing.

 A2C agents combine a policy network (actor) and a value network (critic).
-They provide direct sampling of actions from a distribution whilst also supporting rapid online learning.
+They provide direct sampling of actions from a distribution and use the critic to estimate a baseline for advantage computation, enabling efficient and stable online learning.

 The A2C agent learns to play the [Cart Pole](https://gymnasium.farama.org/environments/classic_control/cart_pole/) game environment in [Gymnasium](https://gymnasium.farama.org/content/basic_usage/):